ryanachten/robic/api/README.md

 - The **controller layer** for receiving and responding to incoming requests
 - The **service layer** comprised predominantly of Mediator queries and commands
-- The **repository layer** which functions as a data access layer to the MongoDB database
+- The **repository layer** which functions as a data access layer to the MySQL database

 ## Developing with Robic API